 - RC is the time constant of the RC charging circuit

 After a period equivalent to 4 time constants, ( 4T ) the capacitor in this RC charging circuit is virtually fully charged and the voltage across the capacitor is now approx 99% of its maximum value, 0.99Vs.
 The time period taken for the capacitor to reach this 4T point is known as the Transient Period.

 As the voltage across the capacitor Vc changes with time, and is a different value at each time constant up to 5T, we can calculate this value of capacitor voltage, Vc at any given point, for example.

-|Calculate the time constant of the following circuit.
+Calculate the RC time constant, τ of the following circuit.

-Therefore the time constant τ is:
+Therefore the time constant τ is given as:

 T = R x C = 47k x 1000uF = 47 Secs

 a) What value will be the voltage across the capacitor at 0.7 time constants?

 At 0.7 time constants ( 0.7T ) Vc = 0.5Vs.
 Therefore, Vc = 0.5 x 5V = 2.5V

 b) What value will be the voltage across the capacitor at 1 time constant?